cosasha97/collapsed-VB-inference-LDA/README.md

 - Gibbs.py collapsed Gibbs method
 - collapsed_VB.py: collapsed variational Bayes method

-In the folder 'Data' are stored the KOS and Reuters datasets.

-In the folder 'results', there is some saved results because of the high computation time of the collapsed variational method.

 ## Generate the results
 The notebook [**LDA_notebook.ipynb**](https://github.com/cosasha97/collapsed-VB-inference-LDA/blob/main/LDA_notebook.ipynb) shows the reader how to use the scripts of the different methods and generate the results presented in the report.

+## Data
+The 'Data/' folder contains KOS and Reuters datasets.

+## Results
+Most results can quickly be generated from scratch.
+However, the collapsed VB algorithm is quite time consuming for large datasets.
+So to save the reader some time, we saved the outputs of this algorithm in the folder 'Results/'.

 ## Requirements
-See requirements.text
+See requirements.txt